 This CEMP forms part of the measures employed to avoid, manage and mitigate impacts to retained areas of CPW at the site.
+The Project, and this CEMP was approved with conditions on 29 July 2020 (EPBC 2019/8552).

 The Project consists of a residential and industrial subdivision as well as associated roads and infrastructure and a number of open space recreation areas.
 It also includes the development of: